Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Introduction

 where $\u(t)$ and $\w(t)$ represent a vector-valued control process and Brownian motion, respectively.
-Under partial observability, $\x(t)$ is not directly available to the controller, and feedback must be accomplished via a parallel observation process represented by the filtration $\Yt$ (the information available at time $t$).
+Under partial observability, $\x(t)$ is not directly available to the controller, and feedback must be accomplished via a parallel observation process represented by the filtration $\Ft$ (the information available at time $t$).
 The special case of fully-observable systems is easily captured here as well.

-In order to simplify presentation, our main results impose some additional restrictions between the dynamics (\ref{eq:dynamics}) and the constraints that define the \emph{safe set} $\Xsafe \subset \manX$.
-Even so, they accommodate a wide variety of nonlinear systems and constraints, including the ubiquitous case of second-order systems with position constraints.
-Moreover, relaxation of some of these requirements will be straightforward, though beyond the scope of this paper.
+Our main results impose some additional restrictions between the dynamics (\ref{eq:dynamics}) and the constraints that define the \emph{safe set} $\Xsafe \subset \manX$.
+Let $\Xsafe$ be defined as the intersection of sub-level sets $\{g_j(\x) \leq 0\}$ for $j = 1, \ldots, m$, and assume each $g_j : \manX \mapsto \R$ is at least twice-differentiable.
+Crucially, we will require that the ``constraint space'' be separated from the the effect of the control $\u(t)$ and the stochastic disturbance $\w(t)$ by at least two derivatives -- \begin{assumption} Specifically, we will require that for each constraint $g_j(\x)$ with gradient $\vc{a}_j(\x)$